Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 **Cost per Click and amount of clicks**
-- With the average CPC (Cost per Click) of each platform and the multiplierst, each platform gets a unique calculated CPC for the selected profession at a selected seniority level.
+- With the average CPC (Cost per Click) of each platform and the multipliers, each platform gets a unique calculated CPC for the selected profession at a selected seniority level.
-- The allocated budget is then devided by the CPC of the platform and the amount of clicks is calculated and rounded to a full number.
+- The allocated budget is then divided by the CPC of the platform and the amount of clicks is calculated and rounded to a full number.

 **Platform recommendation**
 - Platforms are recommended by the rating for the selected profession.
-- Recommendations are orderd top to bottom from best to worse.
+- Recommendations are ordered top to bottom from best to worse.
 - If no platform with the best rating of 5 was selected, at the end of the recommendation list comes an additional recommendation with the platforms best suited for reaching the selected profession (rating of 5).

-### Technical features
+### Technical Features

-- Import of JS files as datasource for easy update, so that even none technical users can update it without having to enter the complete code or a database.
+- Import of JS files as data source for easy update, so that even none technical users can update it without having to enter the complete code or a database.
-- List of platforms and the logos are dynamicaly created using information from the JS file
+- List of platforms and the logos are dynamically created using information from the JS file
 - Logos of platforms are implemented as images and not with FontAwesome for data privacy reasons.
 - All input fields are checking for required input and trigger an alarm if not correctly filled out.